jamesquinlan/dsc-techstack/topics/git.md

 git --version
 ```

-If everything went well, it should return the Git version that is installed on your computer.
+If everything goes well, it should return the Git version installed on your computer.

-If you are using a Mac or Linux machine, then you can utilize the default zsh terminal that comes pre-installed on your machine.
+If you are using a Mac or Linux machine, you can utilize the default zsh terminal that comes pre-installed on your machine.

-If you are using Windows, you can use its built-in Powershell terminal, or the Git zsh terminal which is bundled with the Git installation.
-For detailed windows Git and Git zsh install instructions, check out this blog post: [https://zarkom.net/blogs/how-to-install-git-and-git-bash-on-windows-9140](https://zarkom.net/blogs/how-to-install-git-and-git-bash-on-windows-9140)
+If you are using Windows, you can use its built-in Powershell terminal or the Git zsh terminal, which is bundled with the Git installation.
+For detailed Windows Git and Git zsh install instructions, check out this blog post: [https://zarkom.net/blogs/how-to-install-git-and-git-bash-on-windows-9140](https://zarkom.net/blogs/how-to-install-git-and-git-bash-on-windows-9140)

 ### Configuring Your Name & Email